Payum/Payum/docs/laravel/store-gateway-config-in-database.md

-# Store gateway config in database
+# Payum Laravel Package.
+Store gateway config in database

 Payum allows you store gateway configuration and credentials in your database.
 Later you may provide a backoffice so the admin can modify gateway through it.